Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Abstract

 \section{Abstract}

 Let $M$ be a \Fr structure (a countably infinite ultrahomogeneous structure).
-We call an embedding $f : A \to M$ \emph{extensive} if each automorphism of its image extends to an automorphism of $M$, where the extension map respects composition, and we say that $M$ has \emph{extensible $\omega$-age} if each substructure admits an extensive embedding into $M$.
+We call an embedding $f : A \to M$ \emph{group-extensive} if each automorphism of its image extends to an automorphism of $M$, where the extension map respects composition.
+We say that $M$ has \emph{group-extensible $\omega$-age} if each substructure admits a group-extensive embedding into $M$.

-We investigate the relationship between the following two properties: the presence of a stationary weak independence relation (SWIR) on $M$, and extensibility of the $\omega$-age of $M$.
-We show that linearly ordered \Fr structures with a SWIR have extensible $\omega$-age, but also we give examples of \Fr structures where only one of the two properties holds.
-Finally, we consider whether a wide range of examples of \Fr structures have extensible $\omega$-age or a finite SWIR expansion, including all countably infinite ultrahomogeneous oriented graphs (with one exception).
+We investigate the relationship between the following two properties: the presence of a stationary weak independence relation (SWIR) on $M$, and group-extensibility of the $\omega$-age of $M$.
+We show that linearly ordered \Fr structures with a SWIR have group-extensible $\omega$-age, but also we give examples of \Fr structures where only one of the two properties holds.
+Finally, we consider whether a wide range of examples of \Fr structures have group-extensible $\omega$-age or a finite SWIR expansion, including all countably infinite ultrahomogeneous oriented graphs (with one exception).